 Tip: If you don’t know the recipient’s name, write ‘Dear Sir or Madam’.

-Formatting the body of your letter:
+Formatting the body of your formal letter:

 Use your opening paragraph to introduce yourself and your reason for writing the letter.
 It’s crucial that your message is direct and underlines why you’re contacting the recipient.
 Consider this paragraph as a direct way to capture their attention.